About Road Justice

 How we’re campaigning to stop bad driving

-The Road Justice campaign seeks to make roads in the UK safer for all road users by encouraging the police, the prosecution services and the courts to put policies and practices in place which demonstrate that bad driving is being taken seriously and being actively discouraged.
+The Road Justice campaign seeks to make roads in the UK safer for all road users by encouraging the police, the prosecution services and the courts to take bad driving seriously and actively discourage it.

 The police, prosecutors and the courts all contribute to protecting us from criminal behaviour on the roads.
 Much of the time they are effective and many bad drivers are prosecuted and receive the appropriate penalties.
 Yet, unfortunately, some bad drivers go unpunished due to what CTC perceives as occasional failings of these institutions.
 This can send out the message that driving inconsiderately or in a way that puts others at risk is acceptable.